dice-group/GENESIS/README.md

     3. Start similarity service with `make similarity`
 2. Start Ginseng by running `make main` (or `npm start`)
 3. Navigate to [http://localhost:8080](http://localhost:8080) in your browser

+## License

+Dual licensed under GPL-3.0 and commercial license.
+See [LICENSE.md](LICENSE.md) file for more details.